• Skip to primary navigation

 What is a gin sour?

 A traditional gin sour contains gin, lemon juice, simple syrup, and egg white.
 The sourness and tartness of the lemon juice complement the sweetness of the simple syrup.
-It's the perfect balance of sweet and sour!
+It's the perfect balance of sweet and sour, like in this Lavender Elderflower Gin Sour!

 I have replaced simple syrup with plum ginger syrup in this delicious variation of a gin sour.